MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-wlk.md

 For drivers compatible with Windows Server 2008 (and below) hardware for certification, you'll need to use the Winqual Submission Tool (WST), to create a submission package for Microsoft Windows Hardware Certification.
 The tool collects information about the type of submission prepared, and gathers all the logs, drivers, and symbols required for submission.

-This article describes how to use WST to create your submission package and submit it to the Hardware dashboard.
+This article describes how to use WST to create your submission package and submit it to the hardware dashboard.

 ## Prerequisites